 Crohn’s Disease is one of the two major chronic inflammatory bowel diseases, the other being Ulcerative Colitis.
 Its onset is believed to come about from an inappropriate inflammatory response to intestinal microbes in a genetically susceptible host.
 While it typically involved the ileum (the last section of the small intestine) and the colon it can impact any region of the intestines.

-Crohn’s disease is confirmed through a range of tests which can be carried out through stool which looks inflammatory markers and the presence of infection or blood).
+Crohn’s disease is confirmed through a range of tests that can be carried out through stool which looks for inflammatory markers and the presence of infection or blood.
 As well as through colonoscopy or endoscopy (to look for damage).
 CT scans or barium x-ray may also be performed.

 While we cannot technically say we can cure Crohn’s Disease the approach is aimed at supporting your body to achieve and sustain a state of remission.
 Several areas are focused on to support your digestive system and bring the inflammatory response under control.

-- Reduce oxidative stress.
-Imbalances in the production of oxidation vs antioxidants may contribute to injury to tissue is Crohns.
-By supporting our natural antioxidant defences, we aim to reduce tissue injury and support healing.
-This is done through specific food recommendations and targeted supplementation.
+Imbalances in the production of oxidation vs antioxidants may contribute to injury to tissue is Crohn’s.
+By supporting our natural antioxidant defenses, we aim to reduce tissue injury and support healing.
+This is done through specific dietary recommendations and targeted supplementation.

-- Dietary.
 While diet is the main focus there isn’t a one size fits all approach.
-Variations on the Low FODMAP and the semi-vegetarian diet are used as starting points and adjusted to the individual.
-Food intolerances also need to be considered and testing may be suggested.
+Variations on dietary templates can be used as starting points and adjusted to the individual.
+Food intolerances may also need to be considered and testing may be suggested.

-- Correct nutrient deficiencies.
-Since the gut lining is often compromised in Crohns absorption of nutrients such as zinc, iron and various b vitamins may be impaired which may alter the immune response.
-Vitamin D status will also be taken in to consideration.
+As the gut lining is often compromised in Crohn’s absorption of key nutrients may be impaired which may alter the immune response.

 Feel like you again.